nardoz-dev/LiVeSe/docs/2nddelivery/2ndDelivery.md

 - a more reliable way to evaluate energy consumption of our device
 - define an optimal sample frequency and related sleep-active cycle
+- test if event-based wake-up of devices is efficient for define sleep-active cycle
 - include stepper motor and test improvements of PIR sensor
 - complete our development on the Lora Discovery kit and finalize our tests